 Blockchain can be classified into public blockchain and private blockchain.
 The public blockchain system allows everyone to join which means that everyone can read and write transactions, perform audits on the blockchain, and review the blockchain network.
 The weakness of public blockchains is vulnerability to attacks.
 Attackers can do damage to transactions that will be recorded in the block as well as damage to transactions that have already been recorded.
-Therefore, a strong consensus mechanism is needed to validate each new block that you want to [5].
+Therefore, a strong consensus mechanism is needed to validate each new block that you want to add (Puthal, D., Malik, N., Mohanty, S. P., Kougianos, E., & Das, G., 2018).

 In a private blockchain system, a node must first get approval to be able to join the blockchain network.
 The participation of a party will be determined by the nodes that control the access of the blockchain network.
 The presence of a central node on the blockchain network will reduce the decentralized nature of the blockchain.
 Once nodes become part of the network, they can contribute to a decentralized network.
-Each node must maintain a copy of the ledger and collaborate to reach consensus each time a block is added [5].
+Each node must maintain a copy of the ledger and collaborate to reach consensus each time a block is added (Puthal, D., Malik, N., Mohanty, S. P., Kougianos, E., & Das, G., 2018).